 How I broke my website which actually made it better

-What was happening in in Prod was I couldn't deploy a new Ghost image without it breaking everything.
+In Prod, I couldn't deploy a new Ghost image without it breaking everything.
 My ugly workaround was to connect to the Ghost container and manually upgrade Ghost from inside the container.
 Ewww, Ugly!

 Check out my Ghost-Standalone Project